-- 3.24.
-The Issues and Options consultation document does not set out any specific question on Green Belt matters, but these representations support a review of the Green Belt boundary as part of the Plan making process. - 3.25.
+- 3.21.
+The Issues and Options consultation document does not set out any specific question on Green Belt matters, but these representations support a review of the Green Belt boundary as part of the Plan making process. - 3.22.
 As set out in the NPPF para 136, Green Belt boundaries should only be altered where exceptional circumstances are fully evidenced and justified, through the preparation of Local Plans.
-Moreover, strategic policies should establish the need for changes to Green Belt, and where proposed, the amended boundaries should be able to endure in the long term, i.e. Green Belt boundaries will not need to be altered at the end of the plan period. - 3.26.
+Moreover, strategic policies should establish the need for changes to Green Belt, and where proposed, the amended boundaries should be able to endure in the long term, i.e. Green Belt boundaries will not need to be altered at the end of the plan period. - 3.23.
 NPPF para 137 requires exceptional circumstances to include evidence of the examination of all other reasonable options for meeting an identified need for development.
-Importantly, in reviewing Green Belt boundaries sustainable patterns of development should be taken into account. - 3.27.
+Importantly, in reviewing Green Belt boundaries sustainable patterns of development should be taken into account.

+- 3.24.
 The Green Belt is tightly drawn around, and indeed, washes over, a number of existing settlements across the Plan area.
 In proposing, assessing and review growth options, where the most sustainable form of development is likely to be around existing settlements, it is therefore imperative that the Local Plan evidence base includes a Green Belt review.
-The Councils' recognition of this in relation to a number of the proposed growth options is supported. - 3.28.
+The Councils' recognition of this in relation to a number of the proposed growth options is supported. - 3.25.
 If a Green Belt boundary review is not undertaken, development will need to 'jump the Green Belt' which would result in an isolated pattern of development.
-Studley is a settlement which is surrounded by Green Belt with limited options for growth without Green Belt release.
-Studley is a sustainable location for further growth and, as set out in this representation, the site represents a sustainable location for residential development and should be released from the Green Belt through the review associated with this Plan.